Coffee County, Georgia

 Coffee County is a county located in the southeastern part of the U.S. state of Georgia.
-As of the 2020 census, the population was 43,092, up from 37,413 at the 2010 census.
+As of the 2020 census, the population was 43,092, up from 42,356 at the 2010 census.
 The county seat is Douglas.

-Coffee County comprises the Douglas, GA Micropolitan Statistical Area.
+Coffee County comprises the Douglas, Georgia micropolitan statistical area.

 History

 Coffee County was created by an act of the Georgia General Assembly on February 9, 1854, from portions of Clinch, Irwin, Telfair, and Ware counties.
 These lands were originally ceded by the Creek in the Treaty of Fort Jackson in (1814) and the Treaty of the Creek Agency (1818) and apportioned to the above counties before becoming Coffee County.

 Berrien (1856), Jeff Davis (1905), and Atkinson (1917) counties were subsequently formed from sections of Coffee County.

 The county is named for General John E. Coffee, a state legislator and a U.S. representative.

 Coffee County Correctional Facility is located in Nicholls, Georgia.
 It is privately owned and operated by CoreCivic, the largest prison company in the nation.